Albeit flat, central Ohio produces some sledding possibilities

 301 W. Pacemont Rd., Columbus

-When I first encountered this hill, near the east bank of the Olentangy River, I mistook it for a sacred earth mound.
+When I first encountered this hill, near the east bank of the Olentangy River, I mistook it for an earth mound.
 But another Columbus resident perhaps had a better explanation: “I think it’s a dirt pile left over from from construction of the nearby apartments,” he said.
 This simplification made more sense.
 The mound, my children found, is descendable from all directions, which made it extra cool for sled riding.
 From atop you see a steady stream of bikers and joggers, meandering the Olentangy Greenway Trail that follows the river and intersects this 20-acre park.
 Access the hill by parking along the west end of W. Weber Road, or park at the lot on the west end of Lakeview Avenue, near a playground.

 5201 Delawanda Ave., Columbus